tlambert03/mkdocs-api-autonav/README.md

 designed for those who want to document their *entire* public API.
 (I find it can actually be a useful way to remind myself of what I've actually exposed and omitted from the public API).

+## Alternatives

+Here are some other plugins that support automatic generation of API docs (and why I ultimately decided not to use them.)

+- [**mkapi**](https://github.com/daizutabi/mkapi) - based on [astdoc](https://github.com/daizutabi/astdoc) instead of [mkdocstrings](https://github.com/mkdocstrings/mkdocstrings)... (and I wanted to stay within the mkdocstrings ecosystem)
+- [**mkdocs-autoapi**](https://github.com/jcayers20/mkdocs-autoapi) - also uses mkdocstrings (like this plugin), but vendors two other plugins ([mkdocs-gen-files](https://github.com/oprypin/mkdocs-gen-files) and [literate-nav](https://github.com/oprypin/mkdocs-literate-nav)) so as to support the [original pattern from @pawamoy's recipe](https://github.com/mkdocstrings/mkdocstrings/blob/6ef141222d0b5ad47ced9049472243cf5887ec0e/scripts/gen_ref_nav.py), made unnecessary by [newer mkdocs APIs](https://www.mkdocs.org/dev-guide/api/#mkdocs.structure.files.File.generated)